civican/legisinfo/42-1/bills/C-15/bill_text.md

   **(1)** Subparagraph 3.1(1)(a)(ii) of the Act is replaced by the following:

-    a special allowance supplement in the amount of $160, in respect of every month as of January 1, 2015 **but before July 1, 2016**; and
+    a special allowance supplement in the amount of $160, in respect of every month as of January 1, 2015 but before July 1, 2016; and

   **(2)** Paragraph 3.1(1)(b) of the Act is replaced by the following:

-    is six years of age or older, a special allowance supplement in the amount of $60, in respect of every month as of January 1, 2015 **but before July 1, 2016**.
+    is six years of age or older, a special allowance supplement in the amount of $60, in respect of every month as of January 1, 2015 but before July 1, 2016.

   **(3)** Section 3.1 of the Act is repealed.